Skwierzyna: History

 Posen-West Prussia was dissolved in 1938 and Schwerin became part of the Province of Brandenburg.
 During World War II, in 1939 and 1940, a German concentration camp for Poles operated in the town.
 The town was part of Germany until occupation by the Red Army on 31 January 1945.
-At the end of World War II the town became again part of Poland per the Potsdam Agreement, however with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.
+At the end of World War II the town became again part of Poland per the Potsdam Agreement as demanded by the Soviet Union.
+The Soviet-installed communist regime stayed in power until the Fall of Communism in the 1980s.

 The first post-war mayor was local Pole Stanisław Runge.
 The remaining pre-war Polish inhabitants were joined by Poles displaced from former eastern Poland annexed by the Soviet Union.
 The first such group of 800 Poles arrived in Skwierzyna on June 6, 1945, from Klewań in Volhynia.
 Skwierzyna became a garrison town of the Polish Army.
 In 1970 a monument of King Władysław II Jagiełło was unveiled.
 In 2010 and 2011 the town was hit by floods.

 Sights

 Main historic landmarks are the town hall and the Gothic church of Saint Nicholas with the Our Lady of Klewań, a venerated icon, which makes Skwierzyna a regional Christian pilgrimage site.
 The Ulica Marszałka Piłsudskiego ("Marshal Piłsudski Street") filled with historic townhouses and shops is the town's pedestrian zone.
-The Military Museum Atena is located in the town.
+The Military Museum Atena contains several hundred exhibits, including military vehicles, pieces of combat vehicle equipment and military uniforms, including American.
+Skwierzyna's Jewish cemetery is one of the largest Jewish cemeteries in Lubusz Voivodeship.

+Demographics

 Sports

 The local football team is Pogoń Skwierzyna.
 It competes in the lower leagues.